RickStrahl/AlbumViewerVNext/Readme.md

 * Client side and server side Authentication tracking
 * Client side and server side Validation
 * Managing Server Urls (dev/production)

-The front end has been ported from an Angular 1.5 application, so it's not quite broken down into small control level components yet - a future refactor will address that.
+* Angular CLI Project

 Version supported:
-**Angular 2.1**
+**Angular 2.4**

+> The front end has been ported from an Angular 1.5 application, so it's not quite broken down into small control level components yet - a future refactor will address that.
+The current version is mostly page centric rather than component centric.

 ### Getting Started ###